 Use the Prusik Hitch to secure a loop to a tight line.
 It slides when not weighted along a tight rope but jams solidly upon loading.
-Mountaineers use this knot to form footholds to help them climb a vertical rope.
+Mountaineers use this knot to form footholds to help them climb a vertical rope and also for belay systems.
+Many climbers believe that the Prusik Knot has more "give" resulting in a reduced force applied to the system in the case of a shock load (a fall), as opposed to a similar purpose knot such as the Klemheist.
+Because the knot is tied in smaller diameter cordage a little give or slippage in the knot may be better than a knot that holds tighter, which in the case of a belay system taking a shock load might increase your chance of a catastrophic-system-failure.
 The loop needs to be made in rope or cord that is at most half the diameter of the main line.

 Prusik Hitch Knot Tying Instructions

 - Make a sling of cordage (no more than 1/2 the diameter of main rope).